A systematic variational approach to band theory in a quantum computer: Discussion

 Operator estimation is repeated for each function evaluation in the optimization procedure.
 The number of function evaluations required depends on the optimization routine selected and the shape of the energy surface, so it is difficult to estimate.
-In general it may be expected to scale polynomially with the number of ansatz parameters, in our case \bigq{M}.
+Quantum variational algorithms are notoriously vulnerable to so-called barren plateaus, regions in the parameter surface with a vanishing gradient expected to result in an exponential number of function evaluations for successful convergence.\cite{McClean_2018,Cerezo_2021} However, research into barren plateaus has focused mainly on densely-packed ansatze which alternate between parameterized rotation gates and entanglement among {\em each qubit}.
+The ansatz we have presented has a more constrained structure which rotates and entangles only two qubits at a time.
+Additionally, Cerezo et al.\cite{Cerezo_2021} found that local cost functions such as the Hamiltonian we have employed are much more resistant to barren plateaus compared to global cost functions.
+Therefore, we conjecture that the number of function evaluations required in our algorithm may be expected to scale polynomially with the number of ansatz parameters, in our case \bigq{M}, provided sufficient error mitigation to suppress noise-induced barren plateaus, which are independent of the ansatz\cite{Wang_2021}.
 Thus, we include a factor of \bigq{M^c}, where $c\ge 1$ depends on the optimization.
 The optimization is repeated for each of $M$ energy levels; therefore, the VQD phase of our algorithm has a total run-time on the order of \bigq{M^{3+c}}.

 An optional QPE phase may be implemented to estimate the eigenvalue to an arbitrary binary precision $t$.\cite{Dob_ek_2007} The implementation of QPE we have used requires $M+1$ qubits and \bigw{t} rounds of measurement (see Dob\v{s}\'{i}\v{c}ek et al.\cite{Dob_ek_2007} for a tighter bound).
 Each round applies a quantum circuit approximating a unitary operator $\hat U_j=\exp(i\hat H\tau_j)$.
 Each time slice in the Suzuki-Trotter expansion of $\hat U_j$ on a linear architecture requires an entangling gate count of \bigq{M^3} and a circuit depth of \bigq{M^2}.\cite{Kivlichan_2018} QPE is repeated for each of $M$ energy levels, setting the best case run-time of the QPE phase of our algorithm on the order of \bigq{M^3}.
 Note also that the simulation time $\tau_j$ scales exponentially with the accuracy of the phase estimation procedure, and the number of time-slices must scale accordingly to maintain an accurate $\hat U_j$.
 Thus, QPE tends to incur too much overhead for practical application on present-day NISQ devices.